ing-bank/probatus/docs/source/install.rst

 Contribute
 ==========

-You can contribute to this code through Pull Request on GitLab_.
+You can contribute to this code through merge request on GitLab_.
 Please, make sure that your code is coming with unit tests to ensure full coverage and continuous integration in the API.